Regalism: Expulsion of the Jesuits

-Regalists were especially hostile to the Society of Jesus, the "soldiers of the pope."
-The society was expelled from Spain under Charles III and the Spanish Empire in 1767 and its rich landed estates were sold off, its, and its frontier missions turned over to other religious orders.
+Regalists were especially hostile to the Society of Jesus, the "soldiers of the Pope."
+The society was expelled from Spain under Charles III and the Spanish Empire in 1767 and its rich landed estates were sold off, and its frontier missions turned over to other religious orders.

+Marquis of Pombal also instituted many policies that opposed the jesuits, mainly their expulsion from Portugal and all of its colonies in 1759.